pfgithub/scpl/docs/actions/addframetogif.md

 ## Add Frame to GIF / addframetogif (internally `is.workflow.actions.addframetogif`)

+## description
+### summary
+Adds an image to the existing animated GIF passed as input.
+If no GIF is passed as input, a new animated GIF is created.

+### input
+An existing animated GIF, if desired.

+### output
+An animated GIF

 ### usage
 `addframetogif image=[variable] delaytime=[string number] autosize=[string boolean|variable] width=[string number] height=[string number]`